 California Voter's Choice Act

-The California Voter’s Choice Act changes the traditional polling place election model to an All-Mailed Ballot/Vote Center model with ballot drop-off locations.
-The primary goal of this new legislation is to expand accessibility and voting opportunities for all voters, particularly those with disabilities, visual impairments and language minorities.
+The California Voter’s Choice Act changes the traditional polling place election model to an All-Mailed Ballot – Vote Center model with ballot drop-off locations.
+The primary goal of this legislation is to expand accessibility and voting opportunities for all voters, particularly those with disabilities and language minorities.

-The California Voter’s Choice Act requires all counties conducting elections under the Act to prepare a draft Election Administration Plan (EAP) and after public comment, an Amended Draft EAP for the administration of elections under the new law.
-The Amended Draft EAP was a collaborative effort prepared in consultation with our community partners and stakeholders.
-It incorporated many of the recommendations obtained from our public hearings held on October 12, 2017, October 16, 2017, and January 18, 2018, with our language and disability communities and the general public.
+The California Voter’s Choice Act requires all counties conducting elections under the Act to prepare a draft Election Administration Plan (EAP) and after public comment, an Amended Draft EAP for the administration of elections under the law.

 In an effort to continually improve the VCA elections model, the law requires the Chief Elections Officer to hold additional public hearings within two years of conducting the first election and every four years thereafter, to consider revisions to the EAP.